apache/spark/docs/sql-error-conditions-invalid-aggregate-filter-error-class.md

 ---
 layout: global
-title: AGGREGATE_FILTER_EXPRESSION_ERROR error class
+title: INVALID_AGGREGATE_FILTER error class
-displayTitle: AGGREGATE_FILTER_EXPRESSION_ERROR error class
+displayTitle: INVALID_AGGREGATE_FILTER error class
 license: |
   Licensed to the Apache Software Foundation (ASF) under one or more contributor license agreements.
 See the NOTICE file distributed with